ukuw/BatteryPercent/README.md

 ## BatteryPercent

-BatteryPercent is a tiny macOS menu bar app that shows your MacBook’s battery level as a clean number in the status bar.
+BatteryPercent is a tiny FOSS macOS menu bar app that shows your MacBook’s battery level as a clean number in the status bar.

 - Lightweight
 - Right‑click menu with: